-Dalia worked as an assistant researcher and translator on research projects covering human rights, women's rights, democratization, and politics in the Middle East, with a number of local and international non-governmental organizations, based in Cairo and Washington, DC.
+Dalia worked as an assistant researcher and translator on research projects covering human rights, women's rights, democratization, and politics in the Middle East, with several local and international non-governmental organizations, based in Cairo and Washington, DC.

 Dalia authored, co-authored, and translated several books related to liberal democratization, civil-military affairs, and political Islamism in Egypt and the Middle East.
 Including:

-o “The Statuesque of Civil Society and Democratization in the Arab World”; Ibn Khaldun Center 2012
+“The Status of Civil Society and Democratization in the Arab World”; Ibn Khaldun Center 2012

-o “Egypt, Whereto?
+“Egypt, whereto?
 The Future of Democratic Reform”; Tharwa Foundation 2008

 Lecturing and public speaking:

-Dalia has been hosted as a lecturer or public speaker on Middle East affairs at notable institutions, worldwide, including: The Capitol Hill, Harvard University, The European Parliament, The United Nations, the National Defense University, US State Department, The American Jewish Committee’s Global Forum, The American University, The American University in Cairo, Al-Akhawyn University in Morocco, The Woodrow Wilson Center, Freedom House, The Fletcher School of Law and Diplomacy, Allegheny University, The Washington Institute for Near East Policy, and others.
+Dalia has been hosted as a lecturer or public speaker on Middle East affairs at notable universities and institutions, worldwide, including Capitol Hill, Harvard University, the European Parliament, the United Nations, the US State Department, the American Jewish Committee’s Global Forum, Woodrow Wilson Center, Freedom House, the Washington Institute for Near East Policy, the National Defense University the American University, the American University in Cairo, Al-Akhawyn University in Morocco, the Fletcher School of Law and Diplomacy, Allegheny College, and others.

 Awards and Honors:

-• Named by Newsweek for two years in a row (2011-2012) as one of world’s “most influential” and most “fearless women,” consecutively.
+Named by Newsweek for two years in a row (2011-2012) as one of the world’s “most influential” and most “fearless women,” consecutively.

-• Selected by The Daily Beast as one of world’s 17 bravest bloggers (2011),
+Selected by The Daily Beast as one of the world’s 17 bravest bloggers (2011),

-In addition, Dalia’s story and struggle for liberal democracy in Egypt was profiled in best-selling books in the United States; for example:
+In addition, Dalia’s struggle for liberal democratization in Egypt, as a civil rights activist, is profiled in best-selling books in the United States; for example: